Commodore64HomeBrew/Contiki-BBS/README.md

 3...TCP/IP setup

 This configuration step will configure your Commodore 64 ethernet hardware, including IP addresses, driver and memory location of the cartridge.
-The example below shows a typical LAN setup using a RRnet or 64NIC+ cartridge at memory address $de08.
+The example below shows a typical LAN setup using a RRnet or TFE cartridge at memory address $de08.
 Both cartridges use the cs8900a.eth driver.
 ETH64 network devices may use the lan91c96.eth driver along with its appropriate memory address.

 NOTE: do not prefix your memory address with the '$' sign.
 E.g. if your ethernet cartridge resides at $de08 just enter 'de08' when being prompted for the memory address.